Towards Fewer Annotations: Active Learning via Region Impurity and Prediction Uncertainty for Domain Adaptive Semantic Segmentation: Approach

 \end{small} where $\odot$ is the element-wise matrix multiplication.
-For \region/\pixel, we sample regions/pixels with the highest scores, where none of the selected regions have any intersection and none of the neighbors $\Neighbor_k$ of selected pixels overlap.
+For \region/\pixel, we query regions/pixels with the highest scores, where the selected regions and the neighbors $\Neighbor_k$ of selected pixels are non-overlapping.

 {\bf Discussion.} \textit{Why are region impurity and prediction uncertainty helpful for annotating informative pixels?} First, the region impurity prefers some categories with low occurrence frequency by exploring the spatial adjacency property.
-As shown in Fig.~\ref{fig:visulization_selected}, this criterion exactly picks out areas of an image with more categories as well as object boundaries.
-Second, the prediction uncertainty is able to assist us to find the regions whose model prediction is unsure as well.Finally, these two acquisition criteria gradually select the most diverse and uncertain regions for retraining the model, and in turn, make predictions closer to the ground-truth labels.
+As shown in Fig.~\ref{fig:visulization_selected}, this criterion exactly picks out areas of an image with more classes as well as object boundaries.
+Second, the prediction uncertainty is capable of finding the regions whose model prediction is unsure as well.
+Finally, these two acquisition criteria gradually select the most diverse and uncertain regions for retraining the model, and in turn, make predictions closer to the ground-truth labels.